 What is a Condo?

 A condo (or condominium) is a dwelling unit located within a larger building consisting of other similar units.
 Traditionally, they share walls, floors, and ceilings, depending on where the unit is in the building.
-But, sometimes, the building is designed to only be a single story, so units are not stacked on top of one another.
+But, sometimes, the building is designed to only be single story, so units are not stacked on top of one another.
 Condos are physically similar to apartments, except condos belong to private owners while apartments are usually rented out and managed by a landlord.

 Additionally, the condo building may be part of a complex with multiple buildings on the same plot of land or in the same vicinity.
 Condo communities at our local beaches are sometimes divided by main roadways, so they may not look connected by passersby.
 Nevertheless, they’re still governed by the community’s regulations.